JonathanMEdwards/subtext10/doc/language.md

     .city := 'Springfield'}}
 ```

-Change operations can only be done on input items, those defined with `:`, not outputs defined with '='.
+Replace operations can only be done on input items: those defined with `:`, not outputs defined with '='.

 Recall that `:=` is also used when supplying the third or later inputs when calling a function.
 This is not a coincidence.
 For example:
 ```